codingbbq/codingbbq.github.io/_posts/2019-04-01-Monday-fun-on-Hackerrank.markdown

 [Problem statement](https://www.hackerrank.com/challenges/mars-exploration/problem)

 This too was a fun challenge.
-I used the `.reduce()` javascript method.
+I used the `.reduce()` JavaScript method.
 Also considered that test case when the letters are jumbled and not just changed.
 For example, what would be the output when the letters are in sequence "SSO".
-Here it shoul be 2 because the last two characters are interchanged.
+Here it should be 2 because the last two characters are interchanged.

-1. First we split the array in chuncks of 3, using the regular expression.
-(Found this on stackoverflow)
+1. First we split the array in chunks of 3, using the regular expression.
+(Found this on StackOverflow)
-2. We then traverse through each chunck and check the sequence.
+2. We then traverse through each chunk and check the sequence.
 If it matches the required "SOS" sequence, we return 0 else the count of characters that are missed.

 After solving some of the challenges using .reduce, I was confident of using it here.